nfultz/jupyterlab-theme-simple-extension/README.md

 ## Installation

-Here is what it took to get this working:
+Here is what it took to get this working in a dev build:

     npm install; npm install typescript; npm run build; npm run build:webpack; jupyter labextension install --debug .

+or install from npm (may be old):

+    jupyter labextension install @nfultz/jupyterlab-theme-simple-extension

+## Push a new build

+    npm login # creds
+    npm publish --access public

 ## Obligatory Screenshot